Composer / Clarinetist William O.

 Well, some of it.
 I’ve written about 140 compositions, and I would hope

 enough to think that a lot of it will last.
 I’m very aware of how many

 composers we have in the world, and how many compositions each of them have

-overwhelming.
-When my
+written.
+It’s overwhelming.
+When my contemporary group put out

 a call for people to send string quartets, we wound up with hundreds of them!